 Back pain is the top reason why people visit their doctor every year.
-More so, back pain is the leading cause of disability and is the number one reason for people to call of work.
+More so, back pain is the leading cause of disability and is the number one reason for people to call off work.
 Back pain can completely cripple a person, impacting every part of day-to-day life.
 Luckily, the majority of back pain is completely preventable, and can easily be eliminated with simple preventative measures performed in the home or office.
 Only in rare cases is surgery necessary to alleviate back pain.

 Age-related diseases can lead to degenerative conditions that cause back pain.
 Over time, the structural components within the spine can become damaged and brittle, causing injuries to occur.
 Most often, degenerative conditions can be treated successfully with non-invasive techniques.

-- Osteoporosis - This disease generally impacts older adults as the bones within the body become brittle with age.
+Osteoporosis - This disease generally impacts older adults as the bones within the body become brittle with age.
 Bones can develop several tiny compression fractures, particularly in the vertebrae that make up the spine.
 Osteoporosis can lead to painful sensations throughout the spine with movement.

-- Arthritis - Particularly common in the lower back area, osteoarthritis develops in joints throughout the spine.
+Arthritis - Particularly common in the lower back area, osteoarthritis develops in joints throughout the spine.
 Generally harmless, arthritis does have the potential to become dangerous if it forms within the small spaces surrounding the spinal cord.
 Spinal stenosis can develop from arthritis and can eventually lead to paralysis or even death.

-- Herniated Disc - Often called a bulging disc, or a ruptured disc, herniated disc injuries occur when the outer wall of the disc becomes damaged.
+Herniated Disc - Often called a bulging disc, or a ruptured disc, herniated disc injuries occur when the outer wall of the disc becomes damaged.
 When the disc wall is damaged, a gel-like substance is released into the body, preventing the body from naturally cushioning impact from movement.
 This condition can be treated with a variety of treatment options, and mild disc tears commonly heal on their own.

-When standing, remember what your mother always told you and do not slouch.
+When standing, remember what your mother always told you, and do not slouch.
 Be sure to stand tall, with shoulders pulled back, maintaining a natural pelvic tilt.
-If standing for a prolonged period, it can be helpful to rest on foot on top of a low footstool.
+If standing for a prolonged period, it can be helpful to rest on your foot on top of a low footstool.
 This will reduce the amount of weight and stress the spine must carry.
 Be sure to frequently switch the elevated leg to keep weight distribution even.

-It is becoming more common to develop poor posture while sitting for long periods of time as more people spend endless hours sitting in front of a computer at work.
+It is becoming more common to develop poor posture while sitting for long periods as more people spend endless hours sitting in front of a computer at work.
 Be sure to choose a chair that fully supports the lower back.
-A small, rolled towel or pillow should be placed behind the lower back to maintain the natural curve to the spine.
+A small, rolled towel or pillow should be placed behind the lower back to maintain the natural curve of the spine.
 Have armrests adjusted to a comfortable height, and be sure that the knees are parallel with the hips.
-For extended periods, switch positions every thirty minutes to promote blood flow and reduce stress to the soft tissues in the back.
+For extended periods, switch positions every thirty minutes to promote blood flow and reduce stress on the soft tissues in the back.

 Back pain is becoming an ever-increasing medical condition throughout the world, but luckily there are several back pain treatment options available.
-Treatment plans will vary between patients depending on the type of injury, the severity of the condition, overall health and age of the patient, and ultimately a personal preference.
+Treatment plans will vary between patients depending on the type of injury, the severity of the condition, the overall health and age of the patient, and ultimately a personal preference.

-Surgery is usually used as a last resort, and rarely used to treat the majority of back conditions and injuries.
+Surgery is usually used as a last resort and rarely used to treat the majority of back conditions and injuries.
 It can, however, be successful in treating back pain injuries that are associated with nerve conditions, or conditions that are accompanied by progressive muscle weakness.
 Surgical treatment is usually reserved for structural conditions such as ruptured discs or spinal stenosis.